Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How can I provide photo ID?

 Some banks allow you to verify your ID online.
-You’ll need to have your ID handy when applying for an account online and then follow the on-screen prompts to photograph your ID.
+You’ll need to have your ID handy when applying for a bank account online and then follow the on-screen prompts to photograph your ID.
 However, some banks may require you to bring your ID to the nearest branch.
 Alternatively, your bank may require you to provide a certified copy of your documents by mail.
-Opening a new bank account is a relatively simple process, but it’s a good idea to have all your personal documents handy to make sure the process runs smoothly.
-And to get the best bank account for your needs, compare savings accounts and checking accounts before getting started.

 Compare popular bank accounts